US puts forward new Mideast ceasefire principles that call for immediate release of all hostages, negotiations | News Channel 3-12

 After months of insisting Israel would only accept a partial deal that would allow Israel to continue the war, Netanyahu suddenly demanded a comprehensive deal that met his maximalist demands.

 Hamas has called for a proposal that brings about a comprehensive end to the war in exchange for the release of the hostages.
-But it’s unclear if Hamas would accept such a proposal with no upfront guarantee of the war’s finality after nearly two years of conflict.
 Israeli officials told CNN they doubted whether Hamas would accept the proposal.

 The-CNN-Wire